aspect-build/aspect-cli/docs/aspect_outputs.md

 You can optionally provide an extra argument, which is a filter on the mnemonic.

+'ExecutableHash' is a special value for the mnemonic.
+This combines the ExecutableSymlink and SourceSymlinkManifest mnemonics, then hashes the outputs of these two.
+This provides a good hash for an executable target to determine if it has changed.

 ```
 aspect outputs <target> [mnemonic] [flags]
 ```